 Investing in Major Technological Upgrades

 Law firms throughout the world are currently operating in unprecedented times due to COVID-19.
 In response, many firms have found ways to become innovative and flexible.
 One of the biggest adjustments for law firms has been learning to work remotely and support hybrid teams.
 Working remotely is not new, but many firms have had to figure out how to effectively transition their entire workforce to remote work.
-This transition has involved many challenges, but two challenges that might be appropriately addressed through technology are an upgrade of the document management system and a transition to a cloud environment for practice management.
+This transition has involved many challenges, but two challenges that might be appropriately addressed through technology are an upgrade of the document management system and a transition to a cloud environment for legal practice management.
 Acquiring the proper technology will drive innovation.

 Law firm leaders need to identify cloud-based tools that work not only for the firm’s employees, but also for clients and in some cases for business partners.
 Leaders are now recognizing that these technological issues are not merely important, but also urgent.
 They must be addressed quickly, or their firms may dissolve or be acquired.